 W.W.
 Pool, the Vampire of Richmond

-We all know New Orleans is fraught with vampires.
-But the Big Easy isn’t the only town in the southeastern US that holds tales of blood-sucking supernatural beings.
-The smaller town of Richmond, Virginia also has a vampiric legend all its own, as our guest on Episode 22 explained.
+We all know New Orleans is fraught with vampires, but have you heard of the Vampire Of Richmond?
+The Big Easy isn’t the only town in the southeastern US that holds tales of blood-sucking supernatural beings.
+The smaller town of Richmond, Virginia also has a vampire legend all its own, as our guest on Episode 22 explained.

 The Tunnel of Death